 Beer, Barbecue, and Short Ribs are a match made in heaven.
 And, that’s just what I am bringing to you this week.
 Sweet, smoky & tender BBQ Short Ribs served on tacos with a refreshing cucumber-orange salsa.
-The magic ingredient that gives these short ribs an intense flavor is our Southern Spicy Orange BBQ Sauce produced by Taste Weavers.
+The magic ingredient that gives these short ribs an intense flavor is Smoky Orange BBQ Sauce.

 Recently, I was looking through my old recipes from 2015, when we just launched Spoonabilities.
 I found this fabulous recipe I created that was inspired by one of the first food blogs that I discovered: “The Devil Wears Parsley.”
 Natalie describes her experience during her visit to a brewing company in California and how she loves beer and food.
 I got inspired by her post and I adapted her recipe “BBQ Short Ribs Tacos with Orange BBQ Sauce and Spicy-Orange Cucumber Salsa,” making a couple of shortcuts to reduce the prep and cooking time.
-My goal was to stay true to her recipe, but also include our super delicious Southern Spicy Orange BBQ Sauce.
+My goal was to stay true to her recipe, but also include our new find of Smoky Orange BBQ Sauce.

 In her recipe, Natalie cooked every ingredient from scratch, even the BBQ sauce.
 When I saw her recipe, I said I couldn’t find a better recipe to use with my already made BBQ Sauce.
 I kept almost all of the ingredients and steps for the marinade and braising process.